Welcome to The Blue Trunk!

-The Blue Trunk isnāt just about artifactsāitās about stories, memories, and the magic of Indiaās rich heritage.
-My journey started in the corporate world, but my heart was always drawn to travel, culture, and art.
-Collecting these pieces filled me with a joy I canāt quite put into words, and that joy led me here.
+The Blue Trunk isn’t just about artifacts; it’s about stories, memories, and the magic of India’s heritage.
+My journey began in the corporate world, but my heart always belonged to travel, culture, and art.
+Collecting pieces of history filled me with a joy I couldn’t ignore—and that joy grew into The Blue Trunk.

-At the heart of our Bombay gallery sits an old blue trunk, a cherished symbol of everything we stand for.
-And now, Iām beyond excited to bring that same charm to you, wherever you are in India.
-With our website, you can explore and experience our collection from anywhere, anytime.
+At the heart of our Bombay gallery sits an old blue trunk—a symbol of everything we stand for.
+Today, I’m thrilled to share that same charm with you, wherever you are in India.
+Through our website, you can now explore and experience the collection anytime, from anywhere.

-So, take a look around, find something that speaks to you, and letās keep the magic alive together!
+So, take a wander, discover what speaks to you, and let’s keep the magic alive—together.

 Ujval Anand

-Founder and Curator
+Founder & Curator

 This is a beautiful and auspicious heavy brass pooja plate with an ornate floral engravings in the center and very fine work on the entire piece.
 This exquisite handcrafted plate is over 60 years old and is in great condition for its age.